Website-2/zbp-language-services.github.io/services.md

 * **Clients:** market research studios, agencies, consultants, moderators
 * **Research sponsors:** include Fortune 500 companies and market leaders
 <br><br><br>
-<h5>Market research transcription</h5>
+<h5>Market research transcription and AI proofreading</h5>
 <br>
-* Transcription and content analysis, for market research report writers and product teams that need to evaluate interview series quickly and efficiently
+* For market research report writers, product teams and language service providers that require insightful transcripts and need to evaluate interview series quickly and efficiently
-* Transcription proofreading, for language service providers that want to offer their clients insightful transcripts
 <br><br>
 * **Languages I can help with:** bilingual from German to English, monolingual in German and English
 * **Fields of expertise:** consumer, medical